 If students prefer not to have these items released, they must submit a written request to prevent disclosure of this data.
 A non-disclosure form is provided during orientation and is available through the College of Pharmacy Office of Student Affairs.
 The form must be submitted prior to the start of classes for the term in which the student desires the restriction to go into effect.
-A new form for nondisclosure must be completed each academic year.
 A form submitted the last term of enrollment will remain in effect until the student re-enrolls.